lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 03:52 PM)_

 > the ottori girl follows him fuming, fur wet with a towel on.
-> ”HEY!
-THAT WAS MY NANA'S!”
+> "HEY!
+THAT WAS MY NANA'S!"

 **PlasmaPerson** _(07-Oct-18 03:52 PM)_